Serving all people by providing personalized health and wellness through exemplary care, education and research.

 LETROZOLE (LET roe zole) blocks the production of estrogen.
-Certain types of breast cancer grow under the influence of estrogen.
-Letrozole helps block tumor growth.
-This medicine is used to treat advanced breast cancer in postmenopausal women.
+It is used to treat breast cancer.

 Take this medicine by mouth with a glass of water.
 You may take it with or without food.
 Follow the directions on the prescription label.
 Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking except on your doctor's advice.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.